tonylai2022/ExplainPedia-Project/README.md

 # ExplainPedia

 ## About this project
-* This project is web application for all levels of knowledge-seekers from children to experts.
+* This project is a web application for all levels of knowledge-seekers from children to experts.
 Powered by the ChatGPT technology of OpenAI, Explainpedia provides straightforward and easy-to-understand explanations for a wide range of topics, from simple concepts like apples to more complex theories like the theory of relativity.
-To enhance user experience, Explainpedia stores search records in a database for easy retrieval and even have an audio to read out the explanation.
+To enhance user experience, Explainpedia stores search records in a database for easy retrieval and even has audio to read out the explanation.

 ## Features
-* Provides explianation in five levels of difficulty:
+* Provides explaination for five levels of difficulty:
     * Child
     * Teen
     * College student